 Many LMSs and learning experience platforms (LXPs) work on the idea of a skills taxonomy.
 This is a good starting point but at its core, a skills taxonomy is simply a dynamic list of relevant skills that may not include key behaviours or knowledge.
-It doesn’t enable skills application, strategic workforce planning, or identification of emerging and new skills.
-A capability is a collection of specific skills that helps HR professionals deliver more direct, timely training opportunities—through clear cut definitions of the key business drivers of an organisation.
+It doesn’t enable skills application, strategic organisational development, or identification of emerging and new skills.
+A capability is a collection of specific skills that helps L&D professionals deliver more direct, timely training opportunities—through clear cut definitions of the key business drivers of an organisation.

 Yes, we drew a line between capability and competency just a few paragraphs above.
 But like we said, competency is a measure of performance, which means it has its place in capability building.

 The competency model assesses an employee’s performance against what performance should look like.
 Think of it like a capability assessment.
 A competency model:

 - Sets the benchmark for performance, streamlining people management processes

 - Provides HR, L&D and managers with a clear, united understanding of collective capabilities

 - Empowers HR and L&D to design timely development interventions

 - Gives employees ownership of their capabilities and progression